Picture Books

 There are picnics by the lake, and stories on the mountainside.

-Children come running, pit-pat, pit-pat, through the streets and out of the town to be blessed by Jesus.
+Children come running, pit-pat, pit-pat, through the streets and out of the town

 But one day soldiers march him away to die on a cross.